AlaskaAirlines/AuroDocsSite/src/content/markdown/codetest.md

 If you are in need of examples, please do not hesitate to review all the existing [Auro Web Components](https://auro.alaskaair.com/component-status).

 If you find yourself completely stuck, please do not hesitate to reach out to either Dale Sande or Geoff Rich.
-Your success in completing this exercise if our primary goal.
+Your success in completing this exercise is our primary goal.